Joy-less/ValueCollections/README.md

 ## ValueList (Fixed Size)

-A set of implementations of `IList<T>` using a fixed-size inlined array.
+A set of implementations of `IList<T>` using fixed-size inlined arrays.

 Supported for capacities of `[1, 2, 3, 4, 8, 16, 32, 64, 128, 256, 512]`.